samtaziaux/KiDS-Sam_master/docs/halomodel/custom.rst

 At the lowest level, the user can modify ``halomodel/halo.py`` to add or remove ingredients, although this is not generally recommended.
 We have built the default model in ``kids_ggl`` to be flexible enough to acommodate most weak lensing uses (including
+CMB weak lensing), and if there are specific aspects that a user would like implemented or allowed, it is best to raise an issue in
-CMB weak lensing).
-The most notable shortcoming of the model right now is the requirement that distances be in physical or comoving units; angular units are not implemented.
+Github.
+Perhaps the most notable shortcoming of the model right now is the requirement that distances be in physical or comoving units; angular units are not implemented.

 More common might be the desire of the user to modify the halo occupation distribution (HOD), which describes how galaxies populate